hololinked-dev/hololinked/README.md

 ## Description

-`hololinked` is a beginner-friendly pythonic tool suited for instrumentation control and data acquisition over network (IoT & SCADA).
+`hololinked` is a beginner-friendly, extensible pythonic tool suited for instrumentation control and data acquisition over network (IoT & SCADA).

 As a novice, you have a requirement to control and capture data from your hardware, say in your electronics or science lab, and you want to show the data in a dashboard, provide a PyQt GUI or run automated scripts, `hololinked` can help.
 Even for isolated desktop applications or a small setup without networking, one can still separate the concerns of the tools that interact with the hardware & the hardware itself.